SinaMajdieh/Sorts/README.md

 A package of different sort algorithm in go

 ## Quick Sort
-Using the Quick Sort algorithm sorts the array, both ascending and descending by giving Ascending parameter false or true.
+Using the Quick Sort algorithm sort the array, both ascending and descending by giving Ascending parameter false or true.
 You can pass int array or float64 array to the QuickSort function.
 This function does NOT affect the array and returns a []float64 slice.